 Instead, take some time to remind yourself of all the nice, kind and thoughtful things you’ve done for others – there’s plenty of evidence that you’re a good person if you look for it.

-- If I hold onto this guilt for another 30, 40 or 50 years, what will it do to me?
+- If I hold onto this guilt for another 20, 30, 40 years or more, what will it do to me?

 - How will I feel?

 - Will my guilt stop me from connecting with others?